Just like oil was a natural resource powering the last industrial revolution, data is going to be the natural resource for this industrial revolution.

 Exploiting Big Data for Competitive Advantage

-Today, every enterprise uses data to improve their products, optimize operations, and better understand their customers and markets.
+Every enterprise uses data to improve its products, optimize operations, and better understand its customers and markets.
 Media and consumer product organizations use big data solutions to build predictive models for new products and services to anticipate customer demand.
-Manufacturing uses big data for predictive maintenance to anticipate failures.
-Retail businesses use big data solutions to improve customer experiences and effectively manage supply chains.
+Manufacturing uses big data solutions for predictive maintenance to anticipate failures.
+Retail businesses utilize big data solutions to improve Customer experiences and effectively manage supply chains.
 Financial organizations use big data solutions to look for patterns in data that indicate potential fraud.

 Supporting AI Initiatives

-Organizations use AI and machine learning (ML) as a competitive advantage to provide better products to their customers, improve operational and development efficiencies, and provide insights that will enhance the business.
-As described in the Artificial Intelligence article, Artificial Intelligence initiatives focused on machine learning require large sets of rich data to train and validate models.
+Organizations use Artificial Intelligence (AI) and machine learning (ML) as a competitive advantage to provide better products to their customers, improve operational and development efficiencies, and provide insights that will enhance the business.
+Artificial Intelligence initiatives focused on machine learning require large sets of rich data to train and validate models.
 Lack of sufficient data is a common reason for the failure of AI initiatives.
-To achieve AI goals, an organization must develop an enterprise-wide approach to collecting, managing, and delivering data collected across the organization along with external data to fill gaps.
+To achieve AI goals, an organization must develop an enterprise-wide approach to collecting, managing, and delivering data collected across the organization integrated with external data to fill gaps.

 Big Data Challenges